BrazaTech/checkout/flow-checkout-v2.md

 This endpoint respose a same of response above, but, adding some fields, (codPartner and CodBranchOffice):

 ### Response of status of pix.
-We have three status on response (CREATED, PAID, PENDING, EXPIRED, REFUND)
+We have three status on response (CREATED, PAID, PENDING, EXPIRED, REFUNDED)
 ```JSON
 {
   "id": "b481b93b-01f3-4f8d-865b-a4b265ee6cf5",